 Martin Lichtenstein, a German naturalist, first found the Australian king parrot (Alisterus scapularis) back in 1818.

 Australian king parrots are native to Eastern Australia, from Queensland to Victoria.
-They’re commonly kept as pets in Australia.
+They’re commonly kept as pets in and around this region.

 They’re sexually dimorphic birds, meaning they can be distinguished by gender.
-The main difference is the heads and breasts of females are entirely green.
+The main difference is that females’ heads and breasts are entirely green.

-A red belly, forest-green back, and long, green tail are common to both genders.
+Both genders share a red belly, forest-green back, and long, green tail.
 They average 41 to 43 cm long and weigh 230 to 250 grams.
-This bird is commonly mistaken for the Crimson Rosella.
+They’re often mistaken for the Crimson Rosella.

 Black-Winged Loris